English Language Proficiency

 Meeting the language proficiency requirement

-Most applicants to the College meet the language proficiency requirement in one of three ways:
+Applicants to the College must meet the language proficiency requirement through one of the following ways:

-1. By completing a dietetics program in Alberta, Canada, or North America where:
+1. By completing a dietetics program from an institution in a country on the College approved list, where:

 • Theory and clinical instruction were provided in English